Site MENU

 then cut the cables in half - and each cable gives you 2 connectors!

-BUT if you want to install them anyways- they use use the same style of connectors you've already used for the headlights and tail lights - they will share the POWER +24v from PINS 3, and 15 that you used for the headlights/tail lights (assuming you wired things as shown above)
+if you want to install turn signals - they use use the same style of connectors you've already used for the headlights and tail lights - they will share the POWER +24v from PINS 3, and 15 that you used for the headlights/tail lights (assuming things are wired as shown above)

 GOOD LUCK!!